 We tip our hats to our colleagues at the Maine Center for Public Interest Reporting for originating a version of “Be Your Own Watchdog” in early 2013.

 How can I dig into state campaign finance data?

-The key public repository for this information is a database maintained by the Wisconsin Government Accountability Board.
+The key public repository for this information is a database maintained by the Wisconsin Elections Commission.
 The site allows searches for registrants, reports, receipts and expenditures, among other categories.
 Different categories work better for different quests.
 Here are some specific things you can do.

 Tally contributions to a given candidate: On the left-hand side of the page, click “View Receipts,” which logs all contributions from all sources and to all recipients.
 To search for contributions to an individual candidate, change the Filing Period Name to “All Filing Periods” by clicking the arrow, then enter a date range and candidate’s name in the field called “Receiving Registrant.”

 Important note: The system tracks campaign committees, not candidates, so when you enter a candidate name in the “Receiving Registrant” field you may have to select from several committees.
 Generally the top committee is the most current.

 Searches can be narrowed by contribution type (individual, self) and by whether they come from out-of-state.
 If you don’t enter a date range, the system will cull all records going back to mid-2008, when it was created.

 Most searches will yield a significant amount of data, so it will make sense to download as a CSV or XLS file, at the bottom of the return page.
 Then the data can be more readily sorted and analyzed.
 Here are some examples: